 1953 Wouldn't you just guess that My Sister Eileen moved into a Wonderful Town?
 Based on Ruth McKenney's short stories, the musical comedy stars Rosalind Russell.
 The book is by Joseph Fields and Jerome Chodorov, with a score by Leonard Bernstein, and lyrics provided by Betty Comden and Adolph Green.
 There are 559 performances and it wins the Tony Award for Best Musical.

-1973 With the foundation of Ingmar Bergman's film, "Smiles of a Summer Night," A Little Night Music fills the air of the Shubert Theatre.
+1973 With the foundation of Ingmar Bergman's film Smiles of a Summer Night, A Little Night Music fills the air of the Shubert Theatre.
 The latter is provided by Stephen Sondheim along with the lyrics.
-Glynis Johns, Len Cariou, and Hermione Gingold star in this Hal Prince & Hugh Wheeler show.
-It will go on to win the Tony Award for Best Musical, and have a run of 601 performances.
+Glynis Johns, Len Cariou, and Hermione Gingold star in the Hal Prince and Hugh Wheeler show.
+It wins the Tony Award for Best Musical, and runs of 601 performances.

 1983 Two-time Pulitzer Prize-winning playwright Tennessee Williams dies of asphyxiation in his room at the Elysse Hotel in Manhattan.
-The author of such classics as The Glass Menagerie, A Streetcar Named Desire and Cat on a Hot Tin Roof lived to 71.
+The author of such classics as The Glass Menagerie, A Streetcar Named Desire, and Cat on a Hot Tin Roof lived to 71.

-2003 Vincent G. Liff, a longtime Broadway casting director connected with such major Broadway hits as Cats, Miss Saigon, The Phantom of the Opera and Les Misérables, dies after a six-year battle with a brain tumor.
+2003 Vincent G. Liff, a longtime Broadway casting director connected with such major Broadway hits as Cats, Miss Saigon, The Phantom of the Opera, and Les Misérables, dies after a six-year battle with a brain tumor.

 2015 Ralph Fiennes stars in a new production of George Bernard Shaw's Man and Superman, opening at the National Theatre in London.